Canscoot Show Weekend Ride 2017

 From Naseby, it wasn’t too far to Ranfurly where we fueled up and met up with Matt who had ridden up from Dunedin for the day.
 The rest of the Canscoot crew were heading back to Palmerston so we decided to turn off and go back to Dunedin through Middlemarch.
 After a comfort stop at Strath Taieri Hotel and a pool lesson for Matt it was back into the heat and an enjoyable ride through to Dunedin.
 Takeaways for tea and a few drinks with family was a great end to a good days riding.

 On Sunday we had decided to head back south through the Taieri river mouth along the coastal road and into Waihola, a ride I hadn’t done before.
 When we got to the Taieri river mouth, Phillip’s PX stopped and wouldn’t start.
-It had spark and fuel but was hard to start and wouldn’t idle but he managed to get it running and we were off again however His PX was right down on power and it was a pretty slow trip along SH1 and into Balclutha.
-Just before Balclutha the back wheel on my PX got a bit twitchy and I thought I might of had a puncture so pulled over onto a grassy spot off the road while Phillip carried on up the road.
+It had spark and fuel but was hard to start and wouldn’t idle but he managed to get it running and we were off again, however his PX was right down on power and it was a pretty slow trip along SH1 and into Balclutha.
+Just before Balclutha the back wheel on my PX got a bit twitchy and I thought I might of had a puncture, so pulled over onto a grassy spot off the road, while Phillip carried on up the road.
 The rear tyre looked OK but was a bit wobbly and as it turned out, the axle nut had worked its way loose shearing the cotter pin off.
 Out with the tools and after a brief inspection the wheel hub had worn out the internal splines and that wasn’t something we could fix on the side of the road.
 While working on my scooter Phillip walked up and said his scooter had stopped again and wouldn’t start.
 Bugger.

 We were lucky enough to find a nice spot up the road where we could lie in the sun with our broken scooters and wait patiently for the best support vehicle in the world (thanks Jane, you are awesome!) to come and collect us.
 Other than the breakdowns it was a most enjoyable weekends riding with some great people through some fantastic scenery and roads.